Publicis-Sapient-ANZ/tfctl/README.md

 To build the cli run:

 ```
-go build
+go build -o tfctl
 ```

 ### Develop

-Please use the .devcontainer to start a new local environment.
+Please use the .devcontainer to start a new local development environment.
 It will install and configure all dependencies for you.
+Check the [README.md](./.devcontainer/README.md) for details.